ekoutanov/CONTROL/references.md

 Covey, S. R. (2024).
 The 7 Habits of Highly Effective People: Powerful Lessons in Personal Change.
 Free Press.

+Dempsey, J. R., Davis, W. A., Crossfield, A. S., & Walter C. Williams.
+(1964).
+"Program Management in Design and Development", in Third Annual Aerospace Reliability and Maintainability Conference, Society of Automotive Engineers, p.
+7–8.

 Dikert, K., Paasivaara, M., & Lassenius, C. (2016).
 "Challenges and success factors for large-scale agile transformations: A systematic literature review", Journal of Systems and Software, 119, 87-108.

 Dingsøyr, T., Nerur, S., Balijepally, V., & Moe, N. B. (2012).
 "A decade of agile methodologies: Towards explaining agile software development", Journal of Systems and Software, 85(6), 1213-1221.